roylejw/AGRF-Pacbio-scripts/README.md

 ### <h3 align="center">Job #1 - Hifiasm assembly</h3>

 To run an automated Hifiasm assembly, run the master script and select option 1.
 This will run a hifiasm assembly job with automatic QUAST and BUSCO QC.
 BUSCO is set to auto-linage assessment, through the ```auto-lineage-euk``` command.
-This automated script can handle up to 4 hifi cells at the moment, and requires either a bam, or fastq.gz input.
-The output is placed in AWS EFS storage, accessible at ```/mnt/efs/fs2/output```.
+This automated script will find and combine all sequencing files in the home directory, and requires either a bam, or fastq.gz input.
+The output is placed in AWS S3 storage, accessible at ```s3://hifiasm-out/```.

-Hifiasm is expecting 48 CPUs, so run this on an **on-demand, m5.12xlarge** instance.
+Hifiasm memory requirements scale with input HiFi read size.
+For a single 90Gb HiFi readset, use an instance with 100+Gb RAM.
+Scale up if more reads are given.

   ```sh
   bash PacBio-related-scripts/master.bash